UpHunt Team

 - Communication: Varies widely by client location and experience

-2024 Market Trends and Predictions
+2026 Market Trends and Predictions

 Growing Skill Demands

-- Video Content Creation: Booming on Fiverr
+- Video Content Creation: Booming on Fiverr Pro and increasingly on Upwork

-- Cybersecurity: Increasing demand, especially on Upwork
+- Cybersecurity and compliance: Steady premium demand, especially on Upwork enterprise contracts

-Platform Evolution
+Platform Evolution in 2026

 Making Your Choice: Decision Framework